harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

 - Fixed an issue when migrating service overrides from v1 to v2.
-The migration generated an invalid YAML object and failed with the error Invalid request: Override spec is empty in request.
+The migration generated an invalid YAML object and failed with the error `Invalid request: Override spec is empty in request`.
 (CDS-80081)

-- Fixed a search issue where searching by service showed no results, even choosing a deployment.
+- Fixed a search issue where searching by service showed no results, even when choosing a deployment.
 (CDS-79822, ZD-51091)

-- The strategy step was getting skipped during post- prod rollback.
-This has been resolved and step will get executed based on the step condition.
+- The step condition was skipped during [post deployment rollback](/docs/continuous-delivery/manage-deployments/rollback-deployments).
+This has been resolved and the step will be executed based on the step condition.
 (CDS-79820, ZD-50920)

 <!--